ABSTRACT

 How to Measure Potential?

 We cannot easily relate personal potential with the traits of Equity theory.
 Even if there are traits that can be considered determinants of potential, it is highly inefficient and hard to measure them.
 For instance, if you were to measure the engagement of an employee, as discussed in the article [6], it is not even close to being an easy task.
 You may analyze some metrics (i.e. the amount of work that occurs outside of normal working hours, the number of network connections and time spent with people outside of the immediate team or region, the percentage of participation in ad-hoc meetings and initiatives, recurring meetings and processes, time spent collaborating directly with customers outside of the normal scope of work, management quality and time investment, influence from colleagues) and come to a very general conclusion in the end.
-There are of course some indicators and metrics to evaluate this but it is immensely challenging and ineffective due to character differences from one person to another.
+There are, of course, some indicators and metrics to evaluate this, but it is immensely challenging and ineffective due to character differences from one person to another.

 1. Ability